 - See if you have an aspiration or aspirations without being consciously aware of them.

-After you find the answers to your "why?" questions, decide if you like them.
-Consider ways that outside pressure from family, peers, or culture may be influencing your motivations.
-If you feel stuck, anxious, or depressed at this point, a trained counselor, like the ones at betterhelp.com, may be able to help you navigate.
+After you find the answers to your “why?” questions, decide if you like them.
+Consider ways that external pressure from family, peers, or culture may be influencing your motivations.
+If you feel stuck, anxious, or depressed at this point, a trained counselor may be able to help you navigate your journey.

-- Articulate your aspirations.
 Once you have looked at your actions and asked yourself why you do what you do, you may find that you lack aspirations.
-Take a little time to think about the kind of person that you would like to be.
+Take a little time to think about the kind of person whom you would like to be.
 Is there a social role that you would like to fill?
 A field of activity or study that you would like to participate in?
 Write down a word, phrase, or detailed description of what you want from and for yourself.
-Congratulations!
-You have aspirations.